d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 To review these concepts see Chapter 5 in your textbook

-## Steps of Statisical Investigation
+## Steps of the statistical investigation process

 We will work through a six step process to complete a hypothesis test for a single proportion.